RandomStudio/tether-egui/README.md

 - [x] Tether host can be specified in CLI
 - [ ] Tether host can be saved in widgets.json, optionally overriden via CLI or GUI
 - [x] List plug names, agent IDs, roles as per "topics" cli
+- [ ] Tether Agent on separate thread
 - [ ] Stats (messages per second) for each topic
 - [ ] Allow saving/loading to custom file path (via GUI, dialog boxes)